faa5115/reconstruction/README.md

 -->

 # Signal Reconstruction Implementations and their Demos
 This repository presents a growing collection of signal modeling and image reconstruction methods I’ve implemented from scratch, originally motivated by problems in medical imaging (MRI).
-Many of the underlying principles, such as inverse problem formulation, array signal modeling, and low-rank matrix recovery—are also foundational in synthetic aperture radar (SAR).
+Many of the underlying principles, such as inverse problem formulation, array signal modeling, and low-rank matrix recovery, are also foundational in synthetic aperture radar (SAR).
 While the repository is still under development, it is intended as a practical reference for applying these shared concepts across domains.

 Upcoming additions will include: